slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Consuming information gives the control freak an illusion of control.
 He doesn't want to acknowledge that the universe doesn't make sense and he doesn't trust himself to handle disorder in a situation that will get out of his league or skillset.

-> *'If things seem under control, you're just not going fast enough.' -- Mario Andretti (F1 pilot)*
+> *'If things seem under control, you’re just not going fast enough.' -- Mario Andretti (F1 pilot)*

 > *'One’s real life is often the life that one does not lead.' -- Oscar Wilde*